Grand National Betting

 Winning The Grand National is a feat for many horses during their national hunt career, and following on from a win in the Cheltenham Festival, it's one of the biggest events.

-Heading into the 2024 Grand National, there are many horses who have managed to win the race, but some have done so multiple times in their careers, including Tiger Roll.
+Heading into the Grand National, there are many horses who have managed to win the race, but some have done so multiple times in their careers.

-Although they may have failed to win, many horses return for multiple attempts, and it's those who be mentioned in the odds as top weight.
-However, if you're using these winners to influence your latest bets, we've listed the most recent winner and past horses below.
+Although they may have failed to win, many horses return for multiple attempts, and it's those who are mentioned in the odds as top weight.

 Grand National Leading Jockey

-If you're looking for Grand National betting trends to go alongside these stats, there are some jockeys who have failed to land a win in many runnings, including Tom Brien and Paul Townend.
+If you're looking for Grand National betting trends to go alongside these stats, there are some jockeys who have failed to land a win in many runnings.
 However, with Irish jockeys having strong success, they could be ones to watch.

 Grand National Leading Trainer